Dog Breeds

 Dietary Needs

 Chow Chows benefit from a balanced diet with good amounts of healthy fats, vitamins, and protein to keep their energy and healthy coat.
-Manage their weight because they can be prone to obesity.
+Their weight needs to be effectively managed.

 Sensitivities